-The US Environmental Protection Agency studied the health risks and the costs associated with reducing it — that is, at what point do the costs of further reducing the risk outweigh the expected benefits?
+The US Environmental Protection Agency (EPA) studied the health risks and the costs associated with reducing them — that is, at what point do the costs of further reducing the risk outweigh the expected benefits?
 In this analysis, the EPA used an estimate generally considered to be conservative — the point at which the risk was no more than an additional 2 cases among 10,000 individuals.

 - For radium, 5 picocuries per liter (combining both isotopes, radium-226 and radium-228).